October 5, 2021

 Medicare vs. Medicare Advantage

-One key advantage of traditional Medicare is that you don’t have to worry about provider networks (like PPOs and HMOs).
+One key advantage of Original Medicare is that you don’t have to worry about provider networks (like PPOs and HMOs).
 As long as your chosen doctor accepts Medicare, you can receive your benefits.
 On the flip side, Medicare Advantage has provider networks, limiting the doctors and facilities you can access.

 That said, there are still boundaries with Medicare.
 A big one is the lack of coverage if you travel outside the United States.
-Traditional Medicare also lacks coverage for prescription drugs, dental, vision, and hearing, and other coinsurance and copayment costs (for that, you’ll have to get a separate prescription drug plan as well as a dental, vision, and hearing plan).
+Original Medicare also lacks coverage for prescription drugs, dental, vision, and hearing, and other coinsurance and copayment costs (for that, you’ll have to get a separate prescription drug plan as well as a dental, vision, and hearing plan).
 Whereas Medicare Advantage will combine some or all of those health care costs into one plan with a single monthly premium.

 The Bottom Line

-Traditional Medicare or Medicare Advantage?
+Original Medicare or Medicare Advantage?
 The best option for you depends on your unique lifestyle.
 If you’d like to simplify your insurance and keep all of your health care coverage in one plan, Medicare Advantage may be right for you.
-However, if you would rather not deal with provider networks that change annually, and don’t mind paying for coverage separately, traditional Medicare may be a better option.
+However, if you would rather not deal with provider networks that change annually, and don’t mind paying for coverage separately, Original Medicare may be a better option.

 Share This Article: